MicrochipTech/fpga-hls-examples/Training4/readme.md

 synthesizing the generated IP, and integrate the IP into an existing hardware system using the output SmartDesign TCL script, software drivers, and Verilog for the FPGA hardware accelerators.
-The last SoC step of the workflow, “Generate SoC Project” will be covered in Section 6.3.
+The last SoC step of the workflow, “Generate SoC Project” will be covered in the [SmartHLS SoC Flow](#smarthls-soc-flow) section.

 <table>
 <thead>